↑

 Instructions

-• Whisk together mayonnaise, sugar, red wine vinegar, and celery seed in a small bowl.
-Place in refrigerator for at least 30 minutes.
+• Whisk together mayonnaise, granulated sugar, red wine vinegar and celery seeds in a small bowl.
+Place in refrigerator for at least 30 minutes to chill.

 Video